The Art of Negotiation

 The Art of Negotiation is a 2025 South Korean television series starring Lee Je-hoon, Kim Dae-myung, Sung Dong-il, Jang Hyun-sung, Oh Man-seok, Ahn Hyun-ho, and Cha Kang-yoon.
 The series deals with the story of mergers and acquisitions between companies.
 It aired on JTBC from March 8, to April 13, 2025, every Saturday and Sunday at 22:30 (KST).
-It is also available for streaming on Viu in selected regions, and on Viki.
+It is also available for streaming on Viu in selected regions.

 Synopsis

 The series depicts the exploits of a major corporation's M&A expert, known as a legendary negotiator, and his team.